sggbwbs/Townpin/README.md

   "find the names already in this text" task, not something that benefits from a stronger model, so there's no reason to double the premium cost on every single question just for that step.

+## Admin tool: manually fix a user's AI-chat credits

+Built after a real support case -- a customer was charged for credits but the Stripe webhook never credited the account (webhook delivery failures happen occasionally; nothing wrong was found in the crediting code itself when this was investigated).
+There was no way to fix this except hand-writing SQL directly in Supabase.

+New card in the admin panel: look up an account by email, see its current standard/premium balance, adjust either one by any amount (positive to add, negative to correct an accidental over-credit).
+Uses the same atomic increment functions the webhook itself calls, not a plain read-then-write, so this can't race with a purchase or a chat request happening at the same moment.

+**If a webhook failure like this happens again**, the two places to check first are Stripe Dashboard -> Developers -> Webhooks -> the specific event (shows the exact response your server sent back) and Vercel's function logs for `/api/webhook` around that timestamp (the handler logs both a failed insert and any other thrown error).

+**Root cause found, this time:** `STRIPE_WEBHOOK_SECRET` in Vercel was scoped to the Preview environment only, not Production -- so the real, live webhook endpoint was verifying signatures against the wrong secret on every single delivery, consistently, not intermittently.
+Fixed by re-scoping the env var to Production and redeploying.
+Worth remembering for any Stripe-related env var: Vercel scopes variables per environment (Production/Preview/Development), and it's easy to set one correctly for local testing (Preview) without realizing Production never got it.